-CARE's rating methodology for NBFCs is applied to companies registered as NBFCs with the RBI.
-This methodology highlights the parameters considered by CARE for a standalone assessment of NBFCs.
-The final rating also factors in any additional notching that is applicable for parent/promoter group linkages which is done as per CARE's methodology of 'Factoring Linkages in Ratings'.
-The key parameters considered for a standalone assessment of NBFCs are depicted below.
+CARE's rating methodology for HFCs is applied to companies registered as HFCs with the NHB/RBI.
+This methodology highlights the parameters considered by CARE for a standalone assessment of HFCs.
+The final rating also factors in any additional notching that is applicable for parent/promoter group linkages which is done as per CARE's methodology of 'Factoring Linkages Parent Sub JV Group' which is available on our website www.careratings.com.
+The key parameters considered for a standalone assessment of HFCs are depicted below.